■ Blade type

 Description

-Kia Cee'd JD Service Manual: Specifications
+Kia Cee'd JD Service Manual: Air Cleaner Components and components location

 ...